 The Learning Contract will be given to the BSN Program Director who will electronically scan a copy to the secured Canvas APG site and give the original to the Office Manager/College Recorder who will place the original in the student's file.
-The BSN Program Director will provide notification to the Chair of the APG Committee and the Assistant Dean of Student Success.
+The BSN Program Director will provide notification to the Chair of the APG Committee and the Assistant Dean of Student Success (or designated office).

 At the end of the course, the BSN Program Director will send the Course Learning Contract Progress Form to the faculty member for completion.
-If the issue has not been fully resolved, the Learning Contract will continue at the discretion of the BSN Program Director, in consultation with the SON APG Committee.
+If the issue has not been fully resolved, the Learning Contract will continue at the discretion of the BSN Program Director, in consultation with the Division of Nursing Science APG Committee.
 The learning contract may be revised at this time.
 The BSN Program Director will share the Learning Contract with subsequent faculty members on a need-to-know basis to promote student success throughout the program.

-SON APG Committee Learning Contract for Student Success:
+DNS APG Committee Learning Contract for Student Success:

-The BSN Program Director and the SON APG Committee reserve the right to initiate an APG-driven Learning Contract at any time.
+The BSN Program Director and the Division of Nursing Science APG Committee reserve the right to initiate an APG-driven Learning Contract at any time.
 However, it is usually initiated in the case of more than one previous Problem Area Assessment Forms and/or Learning Contracts.
-The APG Contract follows a similar procedure as outlined above, facilitated by the SON APG Chair of the APG Committee and/or and APG Committee members.
+The APG Contract follows a similar procedure as outlined above, facilitated by the Division of Nursing Science APG Chair of the APG Committee and/or and APG Committee members.
 If a student is unable to meet the terms of their APG Learning Contract, it may become grounds for dismissal from the program.

-APG Chair Roles and Responsibilities Regarding Student Progression Effective Date:
+APG Chair Roles and Responsibilities Regarding Student Progression

-Date of Last Review/Update: August 9, 2021 Responsible College Administrator/Committee:
+Date of Last Review/Update: August 9, 2021

-BSN Program Director; School of Nursing APG Chair / School of Nursing APG Committee Scope:
+BSN Program Director; Division of Nursing Science APG Chair / Division of Nursing Science APG Committee

-This procedure is for the IU South Bend School of Nursing
+This procedure is for the IU South Bend Division of Nursing Science